randruc/Lazuli/doc/set_up_environment.rst

 For that it is strongly recommended to use the official Lazuli Docker image.

 You can choose to install your own tools on your machine, however it is not guaranteed that the code will compile correctly.
+The Docker image integrates the exact versions needed for Lazuli to compile correctly.
 There are many advantages of using the official Lazuli Docker image:

 #.
 The development of the Lazuli kernel itself is made using the official
    Lazuli Docker image.
-   So no guarantee is given for the code to work as expected when compiled with versions of the tools that are newer that the versions provided in the Lazuli Docker image.
+   So no guarantee is given for the code to work as expected when compiled with versions of the tools that are different than the versions provided in the Lazuli Docker image.
 #.
 As the Docker image is updated with the rest of the source code in the
    repository, you have the guarantee that the development environment always